Healthcare Fax Workflows in 2026 | From Paper to Paperless

 Clinicians and administrators get precious time back, and face one less obstacle to smooth delivery of care.

-Cloud fax swaps out fax machines and local servers for a managed transmission service that connects straight into clinical systems.
-Fax inherently changes from a physical task to a background workflow.
+Cloud fax replaces both fax machines and legacy fax servers with a managed service.
+Whether it’s public or private cloud architecture, it connects directly to clinical systems.
+Fax matures from a physical task to a background workflow.

 Referral workflows

-The referral process may be the single most visible and painful example of the breakdown of paper faxing.
+The referral process is a visible and notorious painful example of the breakdown of paper faxing.

 Cloud fax addresses the core problems: